floriankapaun/tfjs-node-transfer-learning-pipeline/README.md

 ## Credits

-Used sample data is taken from this [repository](https://github.com/swimauger/image-classifier) by [swimaugers](https://github.com/swimauger).
+Used cats and dogs sample data is taken from this [repository](https://github.com/swimauger/image-classifier) by [swimaugers](https://github.com/swimauger).